Ali Raza

 Mu’adh ibn Jabal reported:

-“Allah’s Messenger sent me to Yemen to collect their zakat dues.
-He instructed me to take a one-year-old cow for every 30 cows and a two-year-old one for every 40.”
+“The Messenger of Allah sent me to Yemen to collect Zakat.
+He directed me to take a one-year-old cow for every 30 cows and a two-year-old cow for every 40.”

 The Prophet (peace be upon him) also said:

-“If a man’s cattle are less than 40 sheep, no zakat is payable on them unless the owner wishes otherwise.”
+“If a man’s cattle are less than 40 sheep, no zakat is payable unless the owner wishes otherwise.”

 (Sahih Al-Bukhari: 1,454)